-Let’s face it… packing away the decorations after the festive period is just not quite as fun as putting them up whilst singing carols and drinking mulled wine.
-It’s an acceptance that the festive season is over when you may just want to sit and enjoy the last day or so of your holiday.
+Let’s face it… packing away the decorations after the festive period isn't as fun as putting them up whilst singing carols and drinking mulled wine.
+It’s a sign that the festive season is over when you probably just want to sit and enjoy the last day or so of your holiday.

 But spending an afternoon taking down the Christmas decorations and storing everything safely away really is worth the effort – it avoids opening a box of broken ornaments or hunting for mislaid items in the busy run up to Christmas next year.

 It really helps to have a plan of action before starting to take down the decorations and make sure you have someone on hand to help – especially if you’re standing on a chair or ladder to get things down.
 I recommend splitting it into stages: